carp-lang/Carp/docs/LanguageGuide.md

 Note that this code would not take ownership over `might-be-a-string`.
 Also, the `s` in the first case is a reference, since it wouldn't be safe to destructure the `Maybe` into values in this situation.

+**Note:** A sumtype cannot have more than 128 inhabitants, also known as constructors.
+If that reads to you like a byte limitation, you’re on the right track.
+While this is a limitation, it has not proved to be a problem as of yet.

 ### Modules and Name Lookup
 Functions and variables can be stored in modules which are named and can be nested.
 To use a symbol inside a module you need to qualify it with the module name, like this: `Float.cos`.